excellalabs/nils_2_skills/README.md

 * If any changes are made to the boostrap.sh file (such as adding additional components to the installation process), execute 'vagrant provision'.
 * Use 'vagrant destroy' to shut down and delete the vagrant vm.

-For more information on vagrant: https://docs.vagrantup.com/v2/

-RVM is used to manage Ruby versions.
-For more information: https://rvm.io/

-Rubocop is installed for code analysis.
-For more information: https://github.com/bbatsov/rubocop

-Rspec-rails is installed for testing: https://github.com/rspec/rspec-rails
+NOTE FOR WINDOWS USERS:
 Sometimes on windows machines Vagrant will not successfully ssh into the box, due to the boot being unsuccessfull.
 This issue could be due to Hyper-V being enabled.
 Steps to resolve:
   1. Go to control panel
   2. Click on programs and features
   3. Select "Turn Windows Features on or off"
   4. Expand Hyper-V and uncheck all options.

+For more information on vagrant: https://docs.vagrantup.com/v2/